sharafat1/Top-Rated-Restaurant-Finder-Application/client/README.md

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Which will install all of the required packages and libraries

+In the project directory, you can run:

 ### `npm start`